-There has been a busy programme of Barber Association events at the gallery and beyond in recent months.
+There was a busy programme of Barber Association events at the gallery and beyond in 2017.

 In July, the Association was officially launched with a Saturday afternoon tea party that focussed on the loan to the gallery of the Monet masterpiece, Water Lily Pond, from the Art Institute of Chicago.
 As well as tea and cakes, 300 Members and Patrons were treated to talks on Monet and on the fashion for water gardens by the Barber’s Assistant Curator, Helen Cobby, and Head of Winterbourne, Lee Hales.
 And as well as enjoying the Monet in the gallery, visitors were able to gain complimentary entrance to Winterbourne House and Garden to see their real Japanese Bridge and water lily pond.
 (See pictures in gallery 1, right)

 Members and Patrons were welcomed to In Rehearsal/In Conversation in September – an exclusive opportunity to see the Barber Opera company in dress rehearsal for their production of Popora’s L’Agrippina (1708), before hearing the MA Art History student curators share their experiences of curating More Real Than Life: 19th-century Portrait Photography.
 Patrons were also invited to a special VIP Reception before the first performance of L’Agrippina, where they were introduced by the show by the Director, Daisy Evans and the Music Director, Peyton and Barber Professor of Music Andrew Kirkman, before enjoying the opera itself.